DarioG/flux-react-app/README.md

 # flux-react-app
-a simple app made with react and using flux pattern.
-For this example I use the browserrify module from facebook npm flux.
-So everything has to be "compiled" with npm.
+A simple app made with react and using flux pattern.
+For this example I used the npm library created by facebook for flux architecture.
+Modules were created with browserify and the views are created with react js.
+I compiled everything with babelify.

 ## Architecture

 ![Image of Architecture](diagrama.png)

 Note: each color marks with arrows are invoqued when an event is triggered, i.e All arrows with blue are triggered when a product is selected

-For this test i have used the npm library created by facebook for this.
-Modules were created with browserify and the views are created with react js.
-I compiled everything with babelify.

 I covered everything, but the views, with tests, using jest tool.
 You can find them under /js/__test__/